rdz-oss/BattyBirdNET-Pi/README.md

 ```
 You can also automate a push to an S3 bucket from the Pi.
 For that, you need an S3 bucket from some cloud provider and a configuration of rsync that points to that bucket.
 Examples of rsync use can be found on the internet, e.g. https://linuxhandbook.com/rsync-command-examples/ .

+### Freeing space on the device
+After saving the data (see above), you can delete folders form the past e.g. via the Tools - File Manager.
+This will make some 'Best recordings' unavailable.
+The syetm can be set to automatically delete old data when the disk runs full (Tools-Settings), yet I have found that to be buggy.

 ### Debugging
 Some useful commands to check if services are up and their status
 ```sh